hidemirel/hidemirel/README.md

 - 👋 Hi, I’m @hidemirel
-- 👀 I’m interested in AI & ML and Python software language.
+- 👀 I’m interested in Artifical Intelligence & Machine Learning and Python software language.
 - 🌱 I’m currently learning  ML algorithm , AWS, Django, REST API and Backend development.
 - 💞️ I’m looking to collaborate on AI and ML projects or web development with Django framework.
 - 📫 How to reach me